symfony/ux/src/Svelte/doc/index.rst

 .. code-block:: terminal

     $ npm install svelte-loader --save-dev

-    # or use yarn
-    $ yarn add svelte-loader --dev

 That's it!
 Any files inside ``assets/svelte/controllers/`` can now be rendered as Svelte components.